 MSc in Radiation Biology

-- a five month core theoretical course covering the emerging areas of fundamental biology for oncology and its treatment by radiotherapy, along with the hazards assoicated with radiation exposure.
+- A core theoretical course delivered over 12 modules (October to May).
+These cover fundamental and emerging areas of radiation biology for cancer and its treatment by radiotherapy, along with the hazards associated with radiation exposure.

 - A 5 month basic, or clinically-applied, research project (April to August).
 The project is designed to address a key research question in a state-of-the-art laboratory as part of an active research group.

 Progression to DPhil/PhD: The MSc provides excellent training for students interested in studying academic research at PhD/DPhil level.